Classification of LCD and self-dual codes over a finite non-unital local ring: LCD codes over the ring

 This shows that $C$ is not free.
 We can easily see that the residue code is a $(4,2,4)$ binary code.
 Therefore, the residue code is an MDS code.
 But the $E_2$-linear code $C$ is a $(4,16,2)$-code which is not MDS as $|C|=2^4$ and $|E_2|^{n-d+1}=2^6$. \end{example} \begin{example} Let $C=\{000,r0r,s0s,t0t,0t0,rtr,sts,ttt\}$ be an $E_2$-linear code of length $3$.
 Then, $Res(C)=\{000, 101\}$ and $Tor(C)=\{000,101,010,111\}$.
 This linear code $C$ over $E_2$ is not free as its torsion and residue codes are not equal.
 Further, we see that $Res(C)$ is a $(3,2,2)$-code which is an AMDS code.
 But $C$ is a $(3,8,1)$-code over $E_2$ which is not AMDS, as $|C|=2^3$ and $|E_2|^{n-d}=2^4$. \end{example}

-The next result enumerates monomial inequivalent MDS and AMDS LCD codes over $E_p$ in terms of the number of monomial inequivalent MDS and AMDS LCD codes over $\mathbb{F}_p$ having the same lengths and minimum distances. \begin{theorem} The number of monomial inequivalent MDS (resp.
+The next result enumerates monomial inequivalent MDS and AMDS LCD codes over $E_p$. \begin{theorem} The number of monomial inequivalent MDS (resp.
 AMDS) LCD codes over $E_p$ and the number of monomial inequivalent MDS (resp.
-AMDS) LCD codes over $\mathbb{F}_p$ having the same lengths and minimum distances are equal. \end{theorem} \begin{proof} The proof is direct by using Theorems \ref{thm11} and \ref{thm13}. \end{proof}
+AMDS) LCD codes over $\mathbb{F}_p$ having the same lengths and minimum distances are equal. \end{theorem} \begin{proof} The proof follows immediately from Theorems \ref{thm11} and \ref{thm13}. \end{proof}

 Our next purpose is to classify MDS and AMDS LCD codes over $E_2$ and $E_3$ for some specific lengths.
 We rely on \cite{Araya19} for inequivalent binary and ternary LCD codes and use MAGMA \cite{Magma} to find MDS and AMDS binary and ternary LCD codes.
 Then, we use Theorems \ref{thm2}, \ref{thm1e}, \ref{thm4E}, \ref{thm 5E}, and Corollary \ref{cor1} to classify monomial inequivalent MDS and AMDS LCD codes over $E_2$ and $E_3$ for lengths up to $6$ and list them in Tables \ref{Tab5} and \ref{Tab6}, respectively.